Patriotic Alliance: Corrections policy

+The party supports bringing back the death penalty.

+Immigration policy

+While on the campaign trail ahead of the 2024 general elections, McKenzie emphasised the PA's stance on immigration and promised mass deportations of "illegal foreigners," whom he has accused of selling drugs, poisonous foods and "their own medicine".
+He has also accused illegal immigrants of working as cheap labour and not paying tax.
+McKenzie also indicated his hopes for the cabinet position of Minister of Home Affairs.

+Economic policy

 The party has stated its belief that too many structural inequalities still dominate the South African socioeconomic landscape.
 The PA goes on to describe itself as economically centrist and wishes to establish state-private partnerships in key sectors and reduce the use of consultants by the state, particularly when civil service positions are staffed for such roles.

-The PA has pledged it will push for life sentences for those found guilty of corruption in government and will make random integrity testing mandatory for all public servants, especially the police.
 It views state funding for developing and changing the ownership patterns of the fishing industry, in favour of traditional coastal communities, as one of its key interests.

 It also wants to establish and develop a state-owned bank to lend money to those who would not be able to afford the rates charged by private banks.
 It backs a policy of land reform that involves the state paying for land targeted for reform through a flat-rate payment system determined by government, instead of the "willing seller, willing buyer" system adopted by the ANC or the expropriation without compensation policy called for by radical parties such as the Economic Freedom Fighters.
 It has backed calls to improve state housing for all poor people in South Africa and wants to lower and even scrap the rents being paid to government by poor communities on the Cape Flats.
 Its other policies cover a wide range of issues, from improving education to prison reform, the provision of better state healthcare, wide-scale industrialisation and dealing with the country's high unemployment levels.